Advert for the Move to Australia Directory

 A multi-currency account with debit card

 I think a multi-currency account is super handy (I wish I’d had access to one when we were moving but I didn’t know they even existed then!).
 You can have money in a Wise multi-currency account to tide you over until you can validate your Australian bank account in person and move your money over.
-You can find out about a Wise Multi-Currency account here.
 I highly recommend this as an interim measure while waiting for your Australian debit cards to be ordered.
 It will also come in so handy if you’re moving to Australia as it means you’ll have access to bank accounts in multiple countries, and you’ll be able to use it when you travel in future too.

 Your bank account opening confirmation details